 Nicole Moberg is a practicing attorney based out of Central Minnesota.
 She graduated from Mitchell Hamline School of Law in May 2017 and is a member of the Minnesota Bar.
-She completed her undergraduate in May 2013 at the University of Wisconsin – Superior with a Bachelor of Arts degree in Legal Studies with a minor in Global Studies and studied abroad in Scotland.
+She completed her undergraduate studies in May 2013 at the University of Wisconsin–Superior with a Bachelor of Arts degree in Legal Studies and a minor in Global Studies.
+She also studied abroad in Scotland.

-The first time Nicole helped someone obtain their Social Security Disability benefits was in 2010, after Nicole’s father suffered a debilitating stroke.
-After college, Nicole continued to help people by joining a law firm that specializes in Social Security Disability.
+The first time Nicole helped someone obtain their Social Security disability benefits was in 2010, after her father suffered a debilitating stroke.
+After college, Nicole continued to help people by joining a law firm that specializes in Social Security disability benefits.
 Nicole worked there through law school and continued her work as a licensed attorney.
 Nicole enjoys being able to help people understand the disability process and finally receive the benefits they’ve been waiting for.

 Articles By Nicole Moberg